LABOUR AND EMPLOYMENT

 MGNREGA payments: bad to worse?

 To check corruption, the Centre is routing funds through banks and POs.
-But this has resulted in delayed payments and loss of faith in the system.
+But this has resulted in delayed payments and loss of faith in

 Public funds